matsano/Operations-Research/README.md

 ## 🛠️ Software used

-This project was implemented in Python.
+The algorithms were implemented in Python.

 ## ✒️ Authors